Workday RaaS

 Sync updates from report start: This strategy will sync the report from the given start date to current date during each sync.

-NOTE: You must enable dynamic report parameters in the connector setup form to use dynamic sync strategies.
+You must enable dynamic report parameters in the connection setup form to use dynamic sync strategies.

 Workday conducts scheduled maintenance every Friday night (PST).
 To avoid sync failures, we reschedule your sync by 6 hours during this time.
 After maintenance is over, syncs return to the normal schedule.

-NOTE: Workday does not allow us to sync the reports whose size exceed 2 GB.
-But we can sync large reports if you enable dynamic parameters for the report.
+Workday does not allow us to sync the reports whose size exceed 2 GB.
+But we can sync large reports if you enable dynamic parameters and add both dynamic fields for the report.

 Dynamic query parameters